Subdivision Bonds in Fullerton, CA

 Lesron Is the Surety Bond Specialist for All Your Bond Needs

 In order to protect their clients, many contractors and developers are required to purchase a surety bond, also known as a completion bond or performance bond, when they start a new project.
 The best way to describe a surety bond is as a type of insurance for your client that is paid for by you.
 It ensures them protection should you not finish the job or follow the rules of the agreement.
 Purchasing these bonds are often required, but will also make you more a more desirable contractor to work with because clients will know they’re protected.
-Lesron Insurance provides many types of surety bonds, including subdivision bonds to Fullerton, CA contractors and developers.
+Lesron Insurance provides many types of surety bonds, including subdivision bonds to Southern and Northern CA contractors and developers.
 We only work with trusted partners to help you get the best rates on bonds.
 If you would like more information about the bond process, please reach out to us today.

 What is a Subdivision Bond?

 A subdivision bond is a bond that guarantees the completion of improvements made to subdivision property, such as gutters, sidewalks, curbs, sewers, utility lines, and others, in accordance with local regulations.
 It is purchased by the landowner as a form of insurance when local government authorities require upgrades or changes to the property.
 A subdivision bond will ensure the work is completed to appropriate standards and that the contractor honors the terms of the agreement.
 In most cases, the initial bond term is two years.
 However, if the work is not completed within this time, the bond will renew annually until the job is completed and released by the government authority.